AMGA SPI Exam

-Being SPI certified is a great first step into the world of guiding.
-More and more companies, institutions, and agencies are requiring that their instructors have some American Mountain Guide Association training.
-Our Boulder, Colorado based AMGA Single Pitch Instructor Exam is offered numerous times over the course of the year.
-Our examiners bring out the best in the candidate, and give the candidate a comfortable and stress-free assessment.
+Gaining certification through an AMGA SPI Exam is a great first step into the world of mountain guiding.
+More companies, institutions, and agencies are requiring that their instructors have some American Mountain Guide Association training and certification.
+The AMGA Single Pitch Instructor Program is the only single pitch climbing instructor certification program that is recognized both nationally and internationally.

 During the exam, the candidate must show the examiner they have the technical and instructional skills to pass the AMGA Single Pitch Instructor Exam.
 The SPI Exam is broken down into four distinct evaluation sessions; climbing movement, technical skills, teaching ability and group management skills.
 Candidates are evaluated by the AMGA marking system categories as explained below.

 - Technical Systems

 - Terrain Assessment